josago97/EurovisionDataset/README.md

 | contests | Contest[] | All editions of the contest |

 ### Contest
-It contains the data of the contest of a certain year.
 | Attribute | Type|  Description |
 |---|---|---|
 | year | integer | Year in which the contest was held |